rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 When this happens, you need to resolve the conflicts before your changes can be merged.
-First, get a local copy of the conflicting changes: Checkout your local master branch with `git checkout master`, then `git pull rust master` to update it with the most recent changes.
+First, get a local copy of the conflicting changes: Checkout your local master branch with `git checkout master`, then `git pull upstream master` to update it with the most recent changes.

 ### Rebasing

 You're now ready to start the rebasing process.
-Check out the branch with your changes and execute `git rebase master`.
+Checkout the branch with your changes and execute `git rebase master`.

 When you rebase a branch on master, all the changes on your branch are reapplied to the most recent version of master.
-In other words, git tries to pretend that the changes you made to the old version of master were instead made to the new version of master.
+In other words, Git tries to pretend that the changes you made to the old version of master were instead made to the new version of master.
 During this process, you should expect to encounter at least one "rebase conflict."
-This happens when git's attempt to reapply the changes fails because your changes conflicted with other changes that have been made.
+This happens when Git's attempt to reapply the changes fails because your changes conflicted with other changes that have been made.
 You can tell that this happened because you'll see lines in the output that look like